Project Management Plan

-To develop the PMP, the PDT may use tools such as the Decision Management Plan – or a series of DMPs – developed for the major planning decisions to assist in detailing the scope and tasks associated with the study.
-The DMP will provide detailed information on the tasks necessary to make the next decision.
+In developing the PMP, the PDT employs a series of Decision Management Plans (created throughout the study) to identify the major planning decisions that determine the scope and tasks associated with the study.
+The DMPs will provide detailed information on the tasks necessary to make the next decision.
 If the PDT has outlined DMPs through the end of the study, these decision-oriented tasks will form the framework for the PMP.

 As planning decisions are made, the PDT will continue to update and provide additional detail on subsequent DMP(s) for future decisions.
 These updates and changes should trigger updates to the PMP as well, reflecting the tasks necessary to reach the next decision and the additional information gained since the study’s previous major planning decision.